OFFERING THE MOST ADVANCED TREATMENT OPTIONS

 The incidence of certain urological cancers is higher in Florida than in any other part of the country.
 If you or someone you know has a concern, the team at Moffitt’s Genitourinary Program provides you with the highest level of care.
 Along with early detection, advances in surgical techniques and radiation therapy are helping reduce side effects and leading to better outcomes for patients.

-Moffitt Cancer Center’s Genitourinary Oncology Program provides state-of-the-art care and develops newer, more effective therapies for patients with bladder cancer.
+Moffitt Cancer Center’s Genitourinary Oncology Program provides the highest standard of care and newer, more effective therapies for patients with bladder cancer.
 We also treat other genitourinary cancers of the male and female urinary systems (the kidneys and ureters), as well as men’s cancers of the prostate, penis and testicles.

 Our team features multiple disciplines, including physicians, nurses, clinical trial coordinators and other health care professionals who support the patient-physician relationship and the care of patients and their loved ones.
 We hold weekly conferences to discuss cases, obtaining several different specialists' feedback and determining the next steps for patient care.
 This interdisciplinary approach results in highly coordinated, expert, quality patient care and greater patient satisfaction.

 Bladder, prostate, kidney and penile cancers can occur at any age but are far more frequent in older patients.
 Because Florida has many senior citizens, the incidence of certain urologic cancers is higher here than in other areas of the United States.
 Just a few years ago, a cure for many urologic cancers was a rarity.
 The trend today toward early detection of cancer is expected to lead to improved survival rates.
 Advances in surgical techniques and radiation therapy have helped to improve the quality of life of many patients with urologic cancers by reducing the incidence of impotence in men and the side effects related to the bowel and bladder.